LunaVB/js-rpg/README.md

 18. fix names in buttons.</br>
 19. despawn enemy and clear enemy data when killed.</br>
 20. make "waves" (random 1-3 # of enemies).</br>
+21. fix round not ending if one/two spots didn't spawn an enemy.</br>
+22. prevent enemy from moving after they've been killed.</br>
+23. draw hp and mana to screen + update after every attack.</br>

 <h2>IDEAS: <h2>